nogueiraantonio/dscpe-widget-property-editor/README.md

 - [RequireJS](https://requirejs.org/) - That's the way you get access to 3DDashboard APIs.
 Whether you like it or not.
 - _Widget and 3DDashboard_ - Well, either you've been trained (lucky you), either you have a good documentation, either...
 In any case, you need to know the basics.

-> Now that we're good with front-end libraries, let's have a look to the tooling we use:
+Now that we're good with front-end libraries, let's have a look to the tooling we use:

 - [Visual Studio Code](https://code.visualstudio.com/) - You can use your favorite code editor.
 We do use VSCode and recommend it.
 - [NodeJS](https://nodejs.org/en/) - It won't be possible to build the widget without NodeJS.
 It's also the only **mandatory** tool you need to install manually.
 We encountered issues with the last version so until this is fixed, please use the **[LTS](https://nodejs.org/dist/v10.16.2/node-v10.16.2-x64.msi)** version.
 - [Webpack](https://webpack.js.org/) - We use webpack to build our source code into a single bundle (_and yes - we also do use requirejs as it's mandatory for 3DDashboard integration_).
 It comes with many plugins to transpile the source, copy assets, allows hot reload in developing phases, etc. If you stick with our framework stack, you won't need to change & understand the configuration.
 If you do, the configuration files are in the `build/` directory.

-# Build by yourself :woman_factory_worker:
+# Build by yourself

 Now that you've carefully read the [Before starting](#before-starting) section, [NodeJS](https://nodejs.org/dist/v10.16.2/node-v10.16.2-x64.msi) is installed ;